Office HoursBy appointment

 - Glenn Wilson, Associate Research Professor and Director of Information and Innovation

 Attended University of North Carolina Greensboro, Appalachian State University, and Indiana University and holds BA, MA, and EdD degrees.

-Dr. Wilson is the founding Director of USM’s Information and Innovation initiative, which is designed to create opportunities for students, in collaboration with faculty, to become engaged in research, development, and creative activities in the areas of information, communications, technology, and engineering.
+Dr. Wilson is the founding Director of USM’s RCG initiative, which is designed to create opportunities for students, in collaboration with faculty, to become engaged in research, development, and creative activities in the areas of information, communications, technology, and engineering.
 “Information and Innovation provides an interdisciplinary platform for students and faculty that links USM’s intellectual resources with external needs.”

 An Associate Research Professor in the Department of Technology, Dr. Wilson teaches courses in computer hardware, computer networking, and network security.
-His experience includes education, outreach, research, development, and commercialization initiatives with IBM, Maine Department of Environmental Protection, Maine Department of Labor, UNUM, IDEXX, Wright Express, Tilson Technologies, Quantrix, and many other companies.
+His experience includes education, outreach, research, development, and commercialization initiatives with IBM, Maine Department of Environmental Protection, Maine Department of Labor, UNUM, IDEXX, Wright Express, Tilson Technologies, Quantrix, and many other companies, as well as Government and Military enitities.
 Over the years, Dr. Wilson’s students have created new, high-technology companies and have made significant contributions to the computer science and technology workforce in Maine.